bioidiap/bob.bio.htface/doc/transfer_learning/siamese_triplet.rst

 For the sketch databases, points of saturation were obseved from layer 5 (**Adapt 1-5**).
 For the NIR databases, points of saturation were obseved from layer 4 (**Adapt 1-4**).

+**What can we hypothesize about the last observation?**
+With such observations, we could hypothesize that for different image modalities, high level elements cannot be detected at certain stages of the network, vanishing the input signal.
+Using an analogy we could interpret this as the following; imagine that the first layer of :math:`\phi` contains a set of high pass filters (edge detectors) that are very suitable for VIS images.
+Providing themograms to this network (which are poor in high frequency elements) the signal is vanished right in the begining of the network.
+The same is not true for sketch database, which is very rich in high frequency components and this may adding lots of noise into signal.
+We clearlly need to readapt those feature detectors, in order to deliver better low level features to the following layers.

+One possible exercise that we can do to observe such phenomena is to observe the signal of :math:`x_A` and :math:`x_B` in terms of Fourier decomposition after every convolution with our orignal :math:`\phi` and the :math:`\phi` after the adaptation as can be observed in the figure below.

 ..
-Todo:: **What can we hypothesize about the last observation?** Follow below an idea:
-          With such observations, we could hypothesize that for different image modalities, high level elements cannot be detected at certain stages of the network, vanishing the input signal.
-          Let's try to understand that with an analogy; imagine that the first layer of :math:`\phi` contains a set of high pass filters (edge detectors) that are very suitable for VIS images.
-Providing themograms to this network (which is poor in high frequency elements) leads to zero signal right in the begining of the network.
-The same is not true for sketch database, which is very rich in high frequency components (adding lots of noise in the signal).
-We clearlly need to readapt those feature detectors, in order to deliver better high level features to the following layers.
 The question is; can we design an experiment to observe this phenomena?

 Triplet Networks